preservim/vim-pencil/README.markdown

 a compelling reason—one that can appeal to a writer’s love for language and the tools of writing.

-You can find that reason in Vim's mysterious command sequences.
+You can find that reason in Vim’s mysterious command sequences.
 Take `cas` for instance.
 You might see it as a mnemonic for _Change Around Sentence_ to replace an existing sentence.
 But dig a bit deeper to discover that such commands have a grammar of their own, comprised of nouns, verbs, and